Toward Robust Autotuning of Noisy Quantum Dot Devices: Tuning with the data quality assessment framework

-While a number of the recent automation proposals for QDs look promising~\cite{Durrer19-ATQ,nguyendeep2021}, they all lack an assessment of the prediction reliability~\cite{Lakshminarayanan2017}.
-This largely stems from a lack of such measures for ML, though for some approaches the ``quantitative'' rather than ``qualitative'' nature of labels further complicates this issue.
-The quantitative nature of prediction means that partial state identification is not only expected but might be necessary for successful operation~\cite{Zwolak20-AQD}.
+While a number of the recent automation proposals for QDs look promising~\cite{Durrer19-ATQ,Zwolak20-AQD,nguyendeep2021}, they all lack an assessment of the prediction reliability~\cite{Lakshminarayanan2017}.
+This largely stems from a lack of such measures for ML, though for some approaches the ``quantitative'' (i.e., assigning fractional states to images capturing transitions between states) rather than ``qualitative'' (i.e., assigning a single most dominant state to the whole image) nature of labels further complicates this issue.
+Yet, the quantitative nature of prediction for intermediate regions in the state space is not only expected but might be necessary for successful operation~\cite{Zwolak20-AQD}.
 In other words, a two-state prediction for a given scan should indicate that the scan captures a transition between those states, which is crucial for tuning~\cite{Zwolak20-AQD,Durrer19-ATQ}.
 At the same time, if the SNR is low or in the presence of unknown fabrication defects, such a mixed prediction might instead indicate model confusion~\cite{Lakshminarayanan2017}.
 In the latter case, if such confusion is not accounted for and corrected, it is likely to result in autotuning failure.